 Hockey Manitoba Phase 1 Hockey Manitoba Phase 2 Hockey Manitoba Phase 3 Timeline Approved with the Province of Manitoba Restoring Safe Services - Phase 2 (June 1, 2020) Approved August 12, 2020.
 Beginning with sanctioned activity starting on September 1, 2020.
-To be determined, pending approval from Province of Manitoba Physical Distancing 2 metres (Except brief contact) Minimize prolonged (more than 10 minutes), close contact 2 metres (Except brief contact) Minimize contact Minimize unnecessary contact Screening All participants are required to use Manitoba's COVID-19 screening tool before each session.
+To be determined, pending approval from Hockey Manitoba.
+Phase 3 Approvals can be viewed at www.hockeymanitoba.ca/r eturn-to-play/phase-3- approvals/ Physical Distancing 2 metres (Except brief contact) Minimize prolonged (more than 10 minutes), close contact 2 metres (Except brief contact) Minimize contact Minimize unnecessary contact Screening All participants are required to use Manitoba's COVID-19 screening tool before each session.
 Screening can be completed online at sharedhealthmb.ca/covid19/screening-tool/ or in Interactive Voice Response (IVR) format at 1-877-308-9038.
-Activity On-ice skill development (non-contact) Online meetings and clinics Non-sanctioned activities On-ice skill development, drills, tryouts, team tactics, non-contact Online or In-person clinics Competition, game play, contact, travel Facilities The operator of a facility must implement measures to ensure that members of the public at the facility are reasonably able to maintain a separation of at least two metres from other members of the public at the facility, excluding participants while they are actively engaged in a sporting or recreational activity and limit occupancy to all portions of the facility where sporting or recreational activities are not conducted according to the Province of Manitoba.
+Activity On-ice skill development (non-contact) Online meetings and clinics Non-sanctioned activities On-ice skill development, drills, tryouts, team tactics, non-contact Online or In-person clinics Competition, game play, contact Facilities The operator of a facility must implement measures to ensure that members of the public at the facility are reasonably able to maintain a separation of at least two metres from other members of the public at the facility, excluding participants while they are actively engaged in a sporting or recreational activity and limit occupancy to all portions of the facility where sporting or recreational activities are not conducted according to the Province of Manitoba.
 Reduce time spent in shared spaces, including dressing rooms, players benches, at the board and medical rooms.
 Spectators Limited number of spectators allowed in facilities.
 Spectators permitted up to 50% capacity (up to a maximum of 500 spectators) or as per specific facility requirements.
 Regions are permitted to limit the number of spectators provided they comply the current facility and provincial guidelines.